manish-lal12/CaaS/README.md

 # CaaS stand for Container as a service

-## This project is a mini cloud provider which provides containers instead of vm to host applications.
+## CaaS, a cloud provider which provisions containers instead of vm to host your applications

-#FFCA3A
-#F6FF00